pbpcodes/dustbin/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> A minimalistic pastebin clone, with important functionalities like Link Creation, Private Bins, Code Highlighting and much more.
     <br>
 </p>